-The Hue Society is a community-based organization committed to creating access and resources for Black, Brown, and Indigenous communities while providing enriching cultural wine experiences for consumers and brands alike.
-While The Hue Society’s mission is the inclusion and education of all things related to Black, Brown, and Indigenous wine culture, our most coveted benefits are reserved for our active members, who have access to exclusive perks and events meant to further enrich their wine knowledge and gain a direct connection to influential professionals reshaping the industry.
+The Hue Society is a global award community-based organization committed to creating access and resources for Black, brown, and Indigenous communities while providing enriching cultural wine experiences for consumers and brands alike.
+While The Hue Society’s mission is the inclusion and education of all things related to Black, brown, and Indigenous wine culture, our most coveted benefits are reserved for our active members, who have access to exclusive perks and events meant to further enrich their wine knowledge and gain a direct connection to influential professionals reshaping the industry.

-To reimagine the wine industry by creating authentic, loving ecosystems that provide collective access and resources to uplift, educate and inspire the community we serve.
-To make sure the people we lead feel loved, seen and heard – as they are, assimilation not required.
+To reimagine the wine industry by creating an authentic, sustainable, loving community that provides collective access and resources to uplift, educate and inspire the community we serve.
+To make sure the people we lead feel that their humanity is loved, seen and heard – as they are, assimilation not required.

 To become the number one wine community in the world with global communities on every continent.
-To increase the industry with Black and brown indigenous professionals on their own terms.
-Host impactful wine events and engagements.
-Be a conduit of change that disrupts inequitable systems.
-To become the new standard.
+To increase the industry with Black, brown, and indigenous professionals on their own terms.
+To host impactful wine events and engagements.
+To be a conduit of change that disrupts inequitable systems.
+We are the new standard.